Taping Date: January 8th, 2019

 Where to get tickets: No longer in production

 This may be a bit of a longer post, as it was a journey to get to The Big Bang Theory.
 For years, this was a show I would always watch with my parents.
 I believe we started watching in season 4, but with reruns in, we quickly caught up.
-Every thursday since, I would sit with my parents and enjoy the Big Bang Theory.
+Every Thursday, I would sit with my parents and enjoy the Big Bang Theory.
 I have a great relationship with my parents and it was nice to be able to sit and laugh together.

 Getting the tickets

 For years, I thought it would be an amazing experience to take my parents to Hollywood to see a taping of The Big Bang Theory.
 This show is one of the hardest to get into (except maybe Ellen) so I never gave it too much thought.
 However when they announced that season 12 would be the final year, I gave it some more thought.
 Knowing I had a week off in November, I decided to try and get tickets.
 Tickets were distributed by Audiences Unlimited, who handles a lot of tapings in Hollywood.
 As I was looking for three tickets, I assumed we would end up with standby tickets.
 Considering my parents are in their 70s, standing in line from 6am wasn’t ideal, but I figured I’d try and score the tickets, and then figure out if we would go.

 As tickets were scheduled to be released at 11:30am (east coast time) I had the website open on 2 computers and my iPad.
 I kept refreshing with no luck, as they tickets hadn’t been released yet.
 About 20 minutes later, the tickets were finally loaded.
 I kept refreshing, only to constantly get an error message.